Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- No exam just one final lab writeup worth 20% of your grades

 -  Study Recommendation:
 	- Finish your experiment fast and write fast.
-Include as many details as you can and conduct more trails if there’s time for more accuracy.
-The TAs don’t really mark you based on your answer but your process getting to your answer.
+Include as many details as you can and conduct more trials if there’s time for more accuracy.
+The TAs don’t really mark you based on your answer but on your process getting to your answer.

 ### PHYS 170
 *Difficulty: ⭐⭐*

-PHYS 170 teaches you how to draw free body diagrams and calculate the different forces within it.
+PHYS 170 teaches you how to draw free-body diagrams and calculate the different forces within them.
 It is not too hard because the questions on the exam are very similar to past exams.
-There’s only a few types of problems and once you grind some you basically seen it all.
+There are only a few types of problems and once you grind some you basically see it all.

 -  Workload:
 	- Weekly mastering physics